Cedar Cove (TV series): Episodes

-International distribution
+International broadcast

 The show began airing in the United Kingdom on 5 USA from February 9, 2014.
 The second season aired in the UK from May through June 2015 in a series of feature-length episodes, each consisting of two standard episodes.
 The show began airing in Turkey on Dizimax Drama on 5 March 2014.
 The show began airing in Greece on NovaCinema 1, NovaCinemaHD on June 4, 2014.
 The show began airing in Germany on Sat.1 Emotions on March 18, 2014, and aired Tuesdays at 8 p.m.
 The free-TV premiere took place on January 6, 2015 on the German Disney Channel.
 The show began airing in Italy on Rai1 on July 1, 2015, and airs Wednesdays at 9 p.m.
 Series 2 was shown immediately afterwards, starting on 18 August 2015 airing on Tuesday and Wednesday nights in blocks of three episodes, finishing on 26 August 2015.
 In Brazil, it began to appear in the Brazilian cable channel Mais Globosat on January 23, 2018.
 The show is also televised on Superchannel Heart & Home in Canada.